jamesmh/life-decision-records/README.md

 For example, when deciding that a software team wants to introduce a new technology within their stack, they would create an ADR documenting the context around the decision and why (or why not) a particular decision was made.

-ADRs, once proposed, are reviewed using a pull-request so that other team members and stakeholders agree/disagree with the decision in question and can communicate with the author about missing elements of the decision or pieces of the decision they don't understand.
+Once proposed, ADRs are reviewed using a pull-request so that other team members and stakeholders can interact with the decision in question.
+They can communicate with the author about missing elements of the decision or pieces they don't understand.

 As a software engineer, I thought: